Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 Leadership is broadly defined and includes efforts in service to under-represented and underserved communities in the Chicago area; integration of racial equity with sustained strategic collaborations; and lifting pragmatic, action-oriented, and tenacious change makers in the field.

-The objective of the Breakin' It Down Awards program is not only to recognize those who do contribute but also to inspire others to make similar contributions to the field.
-Dedicated service will also be recognized based on time and level of involvement in various programs and activities.
 Service to the field should demonstrate the nominee’s commitment to advancing racial equity in the field of nonprofit, philanthropy, and fundraising; willingness to give time and effort; and the ability to draw together varied resources to affect transformative change in the field.

 DENISE STENNIS AWARDS

-Created in 2019, the Individual and organizational awards are named in memory and honor of Denise Stennis, a community leader, mentor, friend, and founding member of the Breakin' It Down conference.
+Created in 2019, the Denise Stennis Awards for individual and organizational awards are named in memory and honor of Denise Stennis, a community leader, mentor, friend, and co-founder of the Breakin' It Down Conference.
 Well-known and regarded in Chicago's nonprofit community, Denise served a number of social benefit, educational and cultural organizations.
 She directly influenced countless nonprofit decision-makers, fundraising volunteers, and the work as well as careers of many Chicago area development professionals.
 Denise wrote: “I use the word serve as a description of my responsibilities to the nonprofit community.
 I do not take that responsibility lightly.
 My love and faith in mankind is a driving force in my commitment to the profession and to those non-profits I have been fortunate to work with.”
+We honor her dedication to advancing racial equity and expanding opportunities to diverse communities and professionals in the nonprofit, philanthropy, and fundraising field.

 Denise Stennis